BlogHome Equity

 7 Ways to Use Home Equity to Build Wealth

-You’ve probably heard that your home is your most valuable asset, that you (and so many homeowners across the country) are sitting on a tremendous amount of equity.
+You and many homeowners across the country have a lot of equity.
 But what does that mean, exactly?
 And what is it good for, in practice?

 “Home equity” is the difference between the market value of your home and the amount you owe on your mortgage–i.e. subtract the amount you owe on your mortgage from your home’s current market value and, voilà, you’ve got your home equity.